 The best part of this recipe is that you don’t need to use parboiled rice or idli rice.
 You can easily use any rice varieties like sona masuri, gobindbhog, kolam, surti kolam, parmal etc.

-Serve paper dosa as soon as they are made.
+Serve paper dosa hot as soon as they are made.
 You can have them for breakfast, brunch or lunch.
 At times we even make them for dinner.

 A few suggestions for making paper dosa

 - While making paper dosa, one important tip is to maintain the temperature of the tawa.
 If the tawa is even slightly hot, you won’t be able to spread the batter.
 If the tawa is not hot, the dosa will not become crisp.
 Thus while cooking, you need to maintain a medium temperature in the tawa.
-So do regulate the flame while cooking dosa.
+So do regulate the heat while cooking dosa.

 - Do use a well seasoned tawa. by seasoned, I mean a tawa which is only used for making dosas.
 You can use either non stick tawa or cast iron tawa.

 - Paper dosas can be served folded or made into a cone dosa or Topi dosa.
 If using a cast iron pan, then you can make the cone dosas, as you need to cut the dosa and then fold in a cone.
 If using a non stick pan, then avoid doing this.
+Serve them hot as they are prepared for best taste.

-How to make paper dosa
+How to make Paper Dosa

 Soaking rice and lentils

-1. Firstly takeย 1.5 cups regular rice (325 grams).
+1. Firstly take 1.5 cups regular rice (325 grams).

-3. Take ยฝ cup urad dal (125 grams),ย 1 tablespoon chana dal and ยผ teaspoon methi seedsย in another bowl.
+3. Take ½ cup urad dal (125 grams), 1 tablespoon chana dal and ¼ teaspoon methi seeds in another bowl.

-4. Rinse a couple of times and then soak inย 1 cup water for 4 to 5 hours.
+4. Rinse a couple of times and then soak in 1 cup water for 4 to 5 hours.

-5. Take ยผ cup thick poha (20 grams) in a small bowl.
+5. Take ¼ cup thick poha (20 grams) in a small bowl.

 6. Rinse poha once or twice with water.